How to keep the familiar from becoming routine

 In short course, Doerr came to value the beauty and uniqueness of the culture: The language, the customs and foods and celebrations and architecture and people.

 In his memoir, Doerr wrote how we need habit to get through a day, to get to work, to feed our children.

 Without habit, the beauty of the world would overwhelm us.
 We’d pass out every time we saw—actually saw—a flower.

 If we need habits, but they can dangerously turn the everyday extraordinary into the everyday mundane, where is the balance?

 Leave home, leave country, leave the familiar.

 I was gone from home for a total of eight weeks recently.
 And while I enjoyed being with every family member and friend in every location, coming home was magical and invigorating and extraordinary.
-I revel in the beauty of where I live, the deep pleasure of cooking a simple meal, of walking a creek that rushes over boulders, of picking up bamboo knitting needles.
+I revel in the beauty of where I live, the coziness of my small home, the delight of walking along the creek that rushes over boulders in the nearby park.
 This is my good life, and leaving it made me see it differently. better. more appreciatively.

 When was the last time you left home for any length of time?

 One of the highlights of traveling in the Middle East with three of my nieces last year was a long and bumpy road trip from Israel to Cairo.
 Someone rode shotgun in our van (literally) and there were multiple middle-of-the-night checkpoint stops, but it was so worth it to see the pyramids up close and personal.